trumans/treehouse-rest-api-sql-course-manager/README.md

 ```

 ## Resetting the database
-The database can be reset to it's seed data or empty state with the following:
+The database can be reset to its seed data or empty state with the following:
 1. Stop the server by entering ctrl-C in the terminal window
 2. Delete the file fsjstd-restapi.db.
 3. Recreate the database with the command ```npm run seed```.
 Skipping this command will restart the app with an empty database.